wanai220118/cheez_admin_app/README.md

 3. Navigate to Order Analysis for payment method analysis
 4. Use date picker to view historical data
 5. Export sales reports as PDF

+### Adding Sales
+1. Navigate to Sales from dashboard
+2. Tap "+" to add a new sale entry
+3. Select product from dropdown
+4. Enter quantity
+5. Save sale (automatically calculates total price)

 ## 🎯 Key Workflows